Wraken/FreePilot/README.md

 - api.github.com/copilot_internal -> http://127.0.0.1:5000/copilot_internal
 - copilot-proxy.githubusercontent.com -> http://127.0.0.1:5000

-Don't forget to disable auto update of github copilot extension
+Don't forget to disable auto update of github copilot extension.

-If the `extension.js` doesn't contain endpoints to replace, you should try on older extension version.
+If the `extension.js` doesn't contain endpoints to replace, you should try an older extension version.

 And add this to vscode `settings.json`